u-plus-one/BuildZipper/README.md

-# UnityOSXBuild
+# Build Zipper

-A Unity package for zipping builds automatically, and on Windows, fix OSX builds by adding the executable bits in the process.
+A Unity package for zipping builds automatically, and on Windows, fixing OSX builds by adding missing executable flags in the process.

 ## Usage